-- 67 This Standard uses the term 'non-current' to include tangible, intangible and financial assets of a long-term nature.
-It does not prohibit the use of alternative descriptions as long as the meaning is clear. - 68 The operating cycle of an entity is the time between the acquisition of assets for processing and their realisation in cash or cash equivalents.
+- This Standard uses the term 'non-current' to include tangible, intangible and financial assets of a long-term nature.
+It does not prohibit the use of alternative descriptions as long as the meaning is clear. - The operating cycle of an entity is the time between the acquisition of assets for processing and their realisation in cash or cash equivalents.
 When the entity's normal operating cycle is not clearly identifiable, it is assumed to be twelve months.
 Current assets include assets (such as inventories and trade receivables) that are sold, consumed or realised as part of the normal operating cycle even when they are not expected to be realised within twelve months after the reporting period.
-Current assets also include assets held primarily for the purpose of trading (examples include some financial assets that meet the definition of held for trading in HKFRS 9classified as held for trading in accordance with HKAS 39) and the current portion of non-current financial assets.
+Current assets also include assets held primarily for the purpose of trading (examples include some financial assets that meet the definition of held for trading in HKFRS 9) and the current portion of non-current financial assets.